 Mixed Hearing Loss

-This type of hearing loss is a combination of sensorineural and conductive hearing loss.
-This type of loss may be successfully treated with a combination of medical assistance and use of a hearing aids.
+This is a combination of conductive and sensor neural hearing loss.
+This type of loss may be successfully treated with a combination of medical assistance and use of a hearing device.

 Hearing loss affects everyone differently, and it varies by degree from person to person.